-The first of four Maine IAT’s Sponsored Hikes is less than a week away!
+The next Maine IAT’s Sponsored Hikes is less than a month away!
 The hikes, led by members of the Maine IAT, will introduce participants to some of the gems of the Maine IAT in and around the Katahdin Woods and Waters National Monument.
 Details on each hike are listed below.

 To register for a hike, use the Register form at the bottom of the page.
 Each hike is limited to 12 participants so register soon!

 What to Bring: Appropriate clothing for the expected weather and comfortable hiking shoes or boots.
 A wind-proof layer is recommended for hikes above tree line.
 Bring a lunch, snacks, water and other items such as bug spray, binoculars or a camera in a backpack.

 Time: 8 AM, parking at the end of the Orin Falls Road in KWWNM; return between 4-6 PM.

 Difficulty and length: 10 miles (16 km) round trip; moderate to steep climbs, large stream crossing, a beaver dam crossing, and exposed walking near summit.
 Much of this walk crosses easy, rolling terrain.
 However, the last mile to the summit of Deasey is quite steep.